Description of SPIRAL2

 A technical description of the project might be found in the Report of the SPIRAL 2 Detailed Design Study (APD).

-SPIRAL2 is funded by the Institut National de Physique Nucléaire et de Physique des Particules (National Institute for Nuclear and Particle Physics) (IN2P3), which depends on the CNRS, the Direction des Sciences de la Matière (Department of Matter Sciences) (DSM), which depends on the CEA, the Region and local authorities of Basse-Normandie, and is also supported by the European Union, through the European project 'SPIRAL2 Preparatory Phase', and by international collaborations.
+SPIRAL2 is funded by the Institut National de Physique Nucléaire et de Physique des Particules (National Institute for Nuclear and Particle Physics) (IN2P3), which depends on the CNRS, the Direction de la Recherche Fondamentale (Fundamental Research Division) (DRF), which depends on the CEA, the Region and local authorities of Basse-Normandie, and is also supported by the European Union, through the European project 'SPIRAL2 Preparatory Phase', and by international collaborations.